- About

 - INFO 4420: Human Computer Interaction Studio

-- INFO 4940: Special Topics - Human Centered Design and Engaged Media
+- INFO 4940: Special Topics in Information Science - Human Centered Design and Engaged Media

 - ART 3705: Digital Media: Art in the Age of Networks